YUGESHKARAN/Mongodb-RAG/README.md

 ## Contributing

 Contributions, suggestions, and improvements are welcome!
-Please open an issue or pull request.
+Open an issue or pull request.

 ## Acknowledgements